 It has been found by Inc.com, that images will gain up to 6 x times more engagement than text-only content.
 This means that if you share an original post with an image or reshare a piece of content with a hero image, your content will most likely gain more likes, comments and reposts.
 Keep in mind that when you are posting, you are sharing things that have meaning to you or your business and furthermore that align with your values.

 2. Create your own content

 Instead of resharing others’ content, it is vital that you also generate your own content to share and house on LinkedIn.
 This can be created from a range of ideas, such as staff spotlights, case studies, business wins, or announcements.
 If your content is of interest and engaging to others, they will feel enticed to comment, like and share on their own accord, giving your brand valuable support and reach.

 3. Like and Comment!

-Once you have completed these steps your LinkedIn profile will have been given a much-needed lift giving you the opportunity to enhance your brand or business profile.
-In addition, your audience will be a valuable base of contacts who will genuinely be interested in your offering giving you further opportunity to generate brand awareness and potentially gain a suite of new customers, clients, and network.
+Once you have completed these steps, your LinkedIn profile will have been given a much-needed lift giving you the opportunity to enhance your brand or business profile.
+In addition, your audience will be a valuable base of contacts who will genuinely be interested in your offering, giving you further opportunity to generate brand awareness and potentially gain a suite of new customers, clients, and networks.

 If you feel you require further support to enhance your LinkedIn presence, please don’t hesitate to reach out and seek our support.
-We may talk a lot about Instagram and Facebook, but we assure you LinkedIn is another strength and passion of ours.
+Although LinkedIn may not be as popular as Facebook or Instagram, we assure you it’s a great resource, and we’re here to help.
 The true value of this platform is often underestimated, and we would love to support you in growing your business, brand and personal profile.